A UK 2:1 honours degree, or its international equivalent, in a relevant discipline.

 This unique, interdisciplinary programme provides students with a professional grounding in the fields of Celtic and Scottish Studies.
 It caters for a wide range of interests, with pathways in Traditional Arts and Culture, Medieval and Early Modern Celtic and Gaelic Development and Policy.

+You will undertake full research training in Celtic and Scottish studies.
 You will learn to analyse and synthesise this knowledge in an interdisciplinary context, question assumptions about the primacy of one specific discipline over others and receive an introduction to subjects which you may not have experienced at undergraduate level.
-You will have the opportunity to take taught courses in subjects offered by the School of History, Classics and Archaeology and undertake full research training in Celtic and Scottish Studies.
+You will also have the opportunity to take courses offered by the School of History, Classics & Archaeology.

 Qualification and course duration